 Relationships break apart for all sorts of reasons, including unresolved conflicts, unmet needs, unrealistic expectations, etc. However, most couples don't know how to fix a broken relationship.
-This article will cover the top five steps to get you started.
+Therefore, once their relationship is broken they feel hopeless and like there's no point in trying to repair things.
+Actually, there's a lot of reasons to repair things and there are specific techniques to do so.
+This post highlights five steps to take to start fixing your relationship today.

-How to Fix A Broken Relationship - Five Steps
+How to Fix A Broken Relationship - 5 Steps

 Step one is understanding attachment.
 If you have kids, you probably have learned about attachment.
 Attachment theory says if you meet your child's needs sensitively and consistently they will develop a sense of trust that the world is a safe place.
 And vice versa.
 If you don't meet your child's needs sensitively and consistently it will lead to a sense of mistrust, where the world is not a safe place.
 Each of us have a different level of attachment growing up.
 Some of have secure attachments because we had a caregiver who lovingly tuned into our signals and met our needs.
 However, others of us have insecure attachments because we had a caregiver who didn't tune into our signals and didn't meet our needs.